johncmunson/osx-dev-setup/README.md

 3. Use npm to install [n](https://github.com/tj/n) and [yarn](https://yarnpkg.com/en/).
 See [this issue](https://github.com/tj/n/issues/416#issuecomment-342693217) for fixing permissions to get `n` to work correctly.

+Alternative to steps 2 & 3... use the [n-install](https://github.com/mklement0/n-install) script to install `n` without having to install `node` first.
+Shouldn't have to fix `n`'s permissions with this method.
+Then, install `yarn` using `brew install yarn --without-node`

 4. Use homebrew to install [git](https://git-scm.com/book/en/v1/Getting-Started-Installing-Git)

 5. Use homebrew to install [zsh](https://rick.cogley.info/post/use-homebrew-zsh-instead-of-the-osx-default/) and change to the default shell